 - Capsular Contracture: All prosthetic implants (artificial joints, screws, plates, etc…) form an interface with your natural tissues.
 This is your body’s way of separating the implant from your natural body tissues.
 Usually a thin layer of tissue surrounds the implants and allows your body to “accept” the prosthetic.
 In rare cases, patients may develop a thick layer of tissue around a breast implant called capsular contracture.
 In severe cases this can distort the shape of the breast and become painful and harden.
 Severe cases (Baker grade III and IV) may require surgery to remove the scar tissue and reopen the breast implant pocket.

 - Dissatisfaction with Implant Size: Patients may desire re-augmentation with smaller or larger implants.

 - High Implants: Implants that remain high in the initial months after surgery.
 These implants typically have not “dropped.”
 This is usually caused by incomplete muscle release and may require revision.

-- Symmastia (Uniboob or Breadloafing): the breast appears continuous across the chest with no definite cleavage between the breasts.
+- Symmastia (Uniboob or Breadloafing): The breast appears continuously across the chest with no definite cleavage between the breasts.
 This is usually caused by medial release of the pectoralis major muscle in an attempt to improve cleavage.
-However this creates one continuous pocket between the right and left breasts.
+However, this creates one continuous pocket between the right and left breasts.

-- Low Implants (Bottoming Out): Implants that are appear low on the chest wall with abnormally high positioning of the nipple aerola on the breast are usually caused by over dissection of the inferior crease of the breast called the inframammary fold.
+- Low Implants (Bottoming Out): Implants that appear low on the chest wall with abnormally high positioning of the nipple areolas are usually caused by over dissection of the inferior crease of the breast called the inframammary fold.
 This fold located at the bottom of the breast is a thick ligamentous structure that supports the breast and “locks” it in place on the chest wall.
 Dividing these ligaments can cause the implants to sublux in a downward direction.

 Problems Related to the Patient’s Soft Tissue